 Don’t miss out on the tasty local aperitifs, like pelinkovac (a spirit similar to Jägermeister) a borovnica (a blueberry liqueur).

 Hungry for more?
-Ask us about booking a boat in March 2016 and save up to 20% on your next Croatian sailing adventure.
+Ask us about booking a boat this season and check our deals section for up to 50% on your next Croatian sailing adventure.